expo/expo/docs/versions/v28.0.0/distribution/app-stores.md

 - Make sure your app has a valid iOS [Bundle Identifier](../guides/configuration.html#bundleidentifier) and [Android Package](../guides/configuration.html#package).
 Take care in choosing these, as you will not be able to change them later.
 - Use [versionCode](../guides/configuration.html#versioncode) and [buildNumber](../guides/configuration.html#buildnumber) to distinguish different binaries of your app.

+## Privacy Policy

+- Starting October 3, 2018, all new iOS apps and app updates will be required to have a privacy policy in order to pass the App Store Review Guidelines.
+- Additionally, a number of developers have reported warnings from Google if their app does not have a privacy policy, since by default all Expo apps contain code for requesting the Android Advertising ID.
+Though this code may not be executed depending on which Expo APIs you use, we still recommend that all apps on the Google Play Store include a privacy policy as well.
+- If you're unsure where to start, there are many template Privacy Policies on the web, as well as [this generator tool from Firebase](https://app-privacy-policy-generator.firebaseapp.com/).

 ## iOS-specific guidelines

 - All apps in the iTunes Store must abide by the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/).